The Watering Hole: RN74, 1433 Fourth Ave., 456-7474, SEATTLE.

-The Atmosphere: Built to resemble an old-school European train station, RN74 indeed is as busy and loud as the Metro after a Paris Saint-Germain F.C. game.
-Plaid-shirted servers skirt the throngs with fistfuls of wine-appropriate glasses while large tables of suits argue over who's footing the bill.
+The Atmosphere: Built to resemble an old-school European train station, RN74 indeed is as busy and loud as the Metro after a Paris Saint-Germain F.C. match.
+Plaid-shirted servers skirt the throngs with fistfuls of wine-appropriate glasses, while large tables of suits argue over who’s footing the bill.

-The IOHWIR is made with with Bulleit bourbon, Maraschino liquor, lemon juice, and a housemade Pinot Noir reduction.
-Reminiscent of Kriek, minus the fizz and plus the bourbon, this hearty concoction packs a liquor-forward punch followed by the mellow of the Pinot and ending with the sweet of the maraschino.
-This rich but refreshing drink is not something you'd want on a hot summer's day--hence, one assumes, the name--but more appropriate apres-ski or to warm up after a chilly deluge.
+The IOHWIR is made with with Bulleit bourbon, maraschino liqueur, lemon juice, and a housemade Pinot Noir reduction.
+Reminiscent of Kriek, minus the fizz and plus the bourbon, this hearty concoction packs a liquor-forward punch followed by the mellowness of the Pinot and ending with the sweetness of the maraschino.
+This rich but refreshing drink is not something you’d want on a hot summer day—hence the name—but rather après-ski , or to warm up after a chilly deluge.

-The Village Sazerac is made with Bulleit 95 rye, housemade plum bitters, simple syrup, Fever Tree soda, and a piece of ice encapsulating a single boozy pinot noir grape.
-This cocktail starts stiff but relaxes thanks to the mellowing plum bitters.
-Fever Tree soda adds an exotic African flair.
-That is, until pondering how (or why) to make soda from the bark of a fever tree, one realizes Fever Tree is a European brand of soda water, and all exotic visions dissolve faster than a mosquito bites.
+The Village Sazerac is made with Bulleit 95 rye, housemade plum bitters, simple syrup, Fever-Tree soda, and a piece of ice encapsulating a single boozy pinot noir grape.
+This cocktail starts stiff but relaxes, thanks to the mellowing plum bitters.
+The soda adds an African flair—that is until one realizes Fever-Tree is a European brand, and all exotic visions dissolve faster than a mosquito bites.

-The Verdict: RN74 is nothing like most of Seattle's fine-dining scene.
-It's lush and hurried and loud and fractured--but not in an entirely unpleasant way.
-It's as if you're in a bustling big city elsewhere, enjoying a change from the refined, muted tones of the Seattle standards you are used to.
-Grab a drink and watch the traffic of the restaurant--if you can actually get a seat at the bar.
-You probably won't get to chat up a relaxed bartender, but you may be visited by a phantom in the bathroom.
+The Verdict: RN74 is nothing like most of Seattle’s fine-dining scene.
+It’s lush and hurried and loud and fractured—but not in an entirely unpleasant way.
+It’s as if you’re in a bustling big city elsewhere, enjoying a change from the refined, muted tones of the Seattle standards you are used to.
+Grab a drink and watch the traffic of the restaurant—if you can actually get a seat at the bar.